SolarSpore/Sporebox/README.md

-# Mushroom Environment Control  - Arduino based
+# Sporebox - Arduino powered

-This project is a microcontroller-based environmental controller for scalable hobby setups.
+Sporebox is a microcontroller-based environmental controller for small-scale hobby setups.
 It automatically manages humidity, fans, and grow lights using a DHT11 sensor and relays with an Arduino.

 ---